Striving to Build a More Diverse and Inclusive

 Have we completed our own Rooney Rules yet?
 No, they are still in their early days.
-But we have a plan in place and commitment to help everybody in the company to feel empowered; and ensure that gender, race, sexuality, religion, or disability will never be a barrier to employee success at PRS IN VIVO.
+But we have a plan in place and commitment to help everybody in the company to feel empowered; and ensure that gender, race, sexuality, religion, or disability will never be a barrier to employee success at Behaviorally.
 It will be an ongoing process we feel will change our company culturally, making us more diverse and inclusive to better reflect the world around us, and help us serve our clients more effectively.

 So, why are we sharing this?
 To pat ourselves on the back?
 Far from it.
 We know that we are at the start of this journey, and we have a long way to go.
 But as part of an industry that could also stand to develop some Rooney Rules broadly, maybe our own story will inspire a call-to-action to join us in these efforts across the community.

 Here are glimmers of progress: When you last attended an insights industry conference (seems so long ago now) or perused the panel of speakers in a virtual event, you might have noticed a change.
 It is subtle and by no means are we done, but speakers are more diverse, and topics are starting to address the challenging realities that brands also face when engaging the rich diversity of their consumer universe.
 We are proud to be part of the initiative to truly inject diversity and inclusion and our collective Rooney Rules into every aspect of our industry.